 The council has been awarded a proportion of the shares in Newcastle International Airport, however, these have not yet been transferred to the Council, the reason being that the current owners require various approvals to transfer under the Company's rules and regulations.
-Those approvals continue to be sought so that the shares can be transferred and registered in the Council's name.
+Those approvals continue to be sought so that the shares can be transferred and registered in the Council's name but in the meantime an asset has been shown on the balance sheet equivalent to the face value of the shares currently held by Durham County Council on our behalf.